Helping Audiences Understand the Work and Its Intended Impact

 Overview

-Landmarks for Families provides intensive, trauma-informed, and evidence-based support for young people and families facing significant challenges.
-Their work focuses on family reunification whenever possible, while also preparing families and transitioning (foster) youth with the life skills needed to achieve long-term stability and independence.
+Landmarks for Families provides support for young people and families facing significant challenges.
+Their service model, focused on family reunification whenever possible, is both robust and nuanced, grounded in trauma-informed principles and an evidence-based approach.

 Project Objectives